pdushkin/mockabilly/README.md

 });
 ```

-Please feel free to reach out and let me know what you think.
+More about mockabilly **[on my blog](https://code.kinetic-minds.com/2020/05/mockabilly-template-driven-mocker-that.html)**.
+Please feel free to reach out and let me know how you are using it, any suggested improvements, or just say hello.
+Always happy to talk shop.